 Accelerated Database Recovery (ADR) is a new SQL database engine feature that greatly improves database availability, especially in the presence of long running transactions.
 ADR is currently available for single databases, elastic pools, and Azure SQL Data Warehouse.

-The Failover command is currently not available for Hypescale databases and Managed instancses.
+The Failover command is currently not available in the Hyperscale service tier and for Managed Instance.

 Azure SQL Database features a built-in high availability solution, that is deeply integrated with the Azure platform.
 It is dependent on Service Fabric for failure detection and recovery, on Azure Blob storage for data protection, and on Availability Zones for higher fault tolerance.
 In addition, Azure SQL database leverages the Always On Availability Group technology from SQL Server for replication and failover.
 The combination of these technologies enables applications to fully realize the benefits of a mixed storage model and support the most demanding SLAs.